 First-year subscriptions give Apple a 30% cut, but after a user has subscribed for over a year, this commission fee goes down to 15%.

-Despite it seeming like all apps are moving to some form of a free business model, there are still some apps that run on a paid model.
+Although it appears that all apps are transitioning to a free business model, some still operate on a paid basis.

-This is quite simple, it involves a user paying an upfront fee to install an app, sort of like purchasing any sort of product.
+This is quite simple; it involves a user paying an upfront fee to install an app, similar to purchasing any product.

 Some developers have started selling apps on a paid model and implementing in-app purchases within these paid apps.